 As both a working, published writer and a psychotherapist, I think it is important for you to tell your story, in your own words — and, when you are ready, explore the untold secrets, possibilities, and various points of view in this story of your life.
 I also think that the growing relationship between “client” and “therapist” is a vital part of treatment.
 This relationship is non-judgemental, though structured, and helps you recognize the positive aspects of your life as well as deal with problems.

-Ellen believes that counseling and psychotherapy can help people cope better with past trauma (personal, family, and cultural), with current trauma, grief, and loss, and with issues of everyday life, including parenting, self-esteem, caring for aging parents, and relationship issues.
-Sometimes a good friend or family member can help you find solutions to your distress, and provide comfort and nurturing, but sometimes you need the help of a professional, who can act like “wildnerness guide” as you explore the depths and peaks of your inner world.
-I use an eclectic approach, combining narrative therapy, cognitive-behavioural and mindfulness work, methods effective in recovery from trauma, psychodynamic insights (e.g. ways past experience impinge on the present), play therapy with children, and other relevant techniques.
-Usually, it is the non-judgemental yet structured relationship of trust between therapist and client that helps the work move forward — and helps you become more able to face the past, enjoy the present, and look to the future with confidence.
+Counseling and psychotherapy can help people cope better with past trauma (personal, family, and cultural), with current trauma, grief, and loss, and with issues of everyday life, including parenting, self-esteem, caring for aging parents, and relationship issues.
+Sometimes a good friend or family member can help you find solutions to your distress, and provide comfort and nurturing, but sometimes you need the help of a professional, who can act like a “wilderness guide” as you explore your inner world, your thoughts and your feelings.
+I also work with children and adolescents in the context of their family or other living situation, to help deal with problems in this formative part of life.